 Exercise in the Workplace

-Chances are you have heard someone say that the reason they do not exercise is because “they don’t have enough time”.
-However, the importance of fitting exercise and fitness into our day is monumental, especially for those of us who work in an office setting.
+Chances are you have heard someone say that the reason they do not exercise is that “they don’t have enough time”.
+However, the importance of incorporating exercise and fitness into our day is monumental, especially for those of us who work in an office setting.
 According to BBC News Health, extended periods of sitting at a desk have been found to slow metabolism and have a negative effect on how our bodies control sugar levels, blood pressure, and the breakdown of fat.
 It goes against our nature to be deskbound all day, which is why we should make a strong effort to stand up, take a break, and get moving.

 There are several reasons that companies should encourage exercise in the workplace that directly benefit employees and productivity.
-Exercise is proven to relieve stress, and let’s face it, work is stressful.
-Studies show that taking walking breaks during your work day can boost your mood, increase productivity, and improve your ability to deal with stress.
-Companies like Patagonia and Hootsuite encourage biking to work, holding meetings outside, and even surfing during the work day.
+Exercise is proven to relieve stress and let’s face it, work is stressful.
+Studies show that taking walking breaks during your workday can boost your mood, increase productivity, and improve your ability to deal with stress.
+Companies like Patagonia and Hootsuite encourage biking to work, holding meetings outside, and even surfing during the workday.

-Even if your office doesn’t have a wellness program or scheduled exercise time, here are a couple ways to get moving at work:
+Even if your office doesn’t have a wellness program or scheduled exercise time, here are a couple of ways to get moving at work: